Todd Bertuzzi–Steve Moore incident: Aftermath

 Bertuzzi with Team Canada in 2005.

 On August 12, 2005, Brian Burke, formerly Vancouver's general manager who was now serving in the same capacity with the Anaheim Ducks, had made an offer to Moore.
-It was a two-way contract that would have paid Moore $475,000 US in the NHL and $75,000 if the player suited up for Portland, the Ducks' American Hockey League affiliate.
+It was a two-way contract that would have paid Moore $475,000 US in the NHL and $75,000 if the player suited up for the Portland Pirates, the Ducks' American Hockey League affiliate.
 Moore's lawyer Tim Danson objected that Moore was considered a minor league player by Burke.
 Danson also described the offer as a self-serving attempt to mitigate potential legal damages, saying that Moore was not medically cleared to play hockey and describing it as adding insult to injury.

 Bertuzzi was inactive in 2004–05 due to the lockout and his ongoing suspension, which had been extended internationally.
 Bertuzzi returned to the Canucks in 2005–06, as the league ended his playing ban.
 He recorded 25 goals and 71 points, including two hat tricks (November 13, 2005, against the Detroit Red Wings and January 14, 2006, against the New York Islanders).
 Though he ranked third in team scoring, Crawford has recalled that by the end of the season, Näslund and Bertuzzi had been eclipsed by Daniel and Henrik Sedin as the team's offensive leaders.
 Moore continued working out for several years afterward, but ultimately abandoned his comeback efforts when it became apparent he would never be medically cleared to play again.

 There was speculation that the effects of the Steve Moore incident were negatively affecting Bertuzzi's play.
 While on the road, he was consistently heckled and booed by fans throughout the NHL.
 Näslund, a close friend of Bertuzzi's, later expressed sympathy for him, saying in a 2008 interview, "It still bothers me what Todd has had to go through ...
 There's no question he was standing up for me ... it all went too far."

 Beyond the negative impact on Bertuzzi's individual play, the media speculated that the fallout from the Moore incident had become a distraction to the organization as a whole.
 Compounding the situation in Vancouver, the Canucks had missed the playoffs for the first time in four years.
 As such, general manager Dave Nonis spent the off-season making significant changes to the Canucks lineup.
 On June 23, 2006, he traded Bertuzzi to the Florida Panthers, along with goaltender Alex Auld and defenceman Bryan Allen, in exchange for goaltender Roberto Luongo, defenceman Lukáš Krajíček and a sixth-round selection in the 2006 NHL entry draft (Sergei Shirokov).
 After seven-and-a-half seasons with the Canucks, Bertuzzi left the club ranked seventh all-time among franchise scoring leaders with 449 points.